Optimization of an Inlet Duct Design with CFD Analysis

 Fluid flow simulation can help produce a superior duct design in apparatus engineering in order to increase the performance of the overall system.
-This project provides a good example for the practical usage of CFD in plant engineering applications.
+This project provides a good example of the practical usage of CFD in plant engineering applications.

 The installation situation of apparatus engineering devices can be critical for their performance.
 This project’s goal was to create a homogeneous flow field in front of the apparatus in order to enhance its performance.

 Inlet Duct Design Simulation

 Parallel to the duct design, the flow simulation capabilities of SimScale have been used to analyze the impact on the flow pattern for each design.
 It was possible to use the insights into the flow behavior gained from using SimScale to make early design decisions, without the overhead of testing and prototyping.

 During the project, multiple simulations were carried out for multiple designs.
 One of the simulations took around 30 minutes on an 8-core machine.
 For a well-trained user, the simulation setup takes less than 10 minutes.

 The image below shows the integrated post-processing environment of SimScale with a streamline visualization of the velocity field.